SFDR Disclosures

 5. Exposure to controversial weapons

-The Investment Manager aims for all portfolio investments to align with the OECD Guidelines for Multinational Enterprises, as well as the UN’s Guiding Principles on Business and Human Rights.
-The Investment Manager has detailed sustainability models on our investee companies, backed by extensive proprietary data collected through their investment research.
-The detailed sustainability models track the progress of investee companies against a range of potential issues, such as human rights and labour rights.
-The Investment Manager’s investment approach is highly selective and focused on picking the highest quality companies in their universe which means they have a zero tolerance for investments where it is evident that they have violated principles relating to OECD or UN Global Compact.
+The Investment Manager aims for all Fund portfolio companies to align with the OECD Guidelines for Multinational Enterprises, as well as the UN’s Guiding Principles on Business and Human Rights.
+Each Fund portfolio company’s sustainability model tracks the progress of the company against a range of potential issues, such as human rights and labour rights.

 Another way to measure how companies negatively impact sustainability factors is using Principal Adverse Impacts (PAI) indicators.